-In Hong Kong, martial artist Bruce Lee fell into a coma and died of cerebral edema on this date.
-He had been experiencing brain problems beginning in May, which included sporadic loss of consciousness (I've always hated when that happens.)
+In Hong Kong, martial artist Bruce Lee drops into a coma and dies of cerebral edema.
+He had been experiencing brain problems beginning in May, which included sporadic loss of consciousness.

-Lee's death happened shortly before the release of Enter the Dragon, his most successful film.
+Lee's death transpires shortly before the release of Enter the Dragon, his most successful film.

 July 20, 1994 -

 O.J.
-Simpson offered a $500,000 reward for information leading to the capture of the Real Killers on this date.
+Simpson offers a $500,000 reward for information leading to the capture of the Real Killers.